 Headings are not the sexiest things to talk about when it comes to legal blogging.
 However, they can be crucially important for your legal blog’s performance on both the search engine optimization (SEO) front and on the reader experience front.
 Therefore, we’ve devoted a small handful of blog posts to headers, what they are, and how they can work the best for your law firm’s website.

 In our last blog post, we focused on the basics of headers, and cleared up what we had found to be a surprisingly widespread misconception about them: It is computer code that makes the font of a header format differently, not the other way around.
+In our next post, we’ll explore how headers help readers in ways that score SEO points, too.

 Here, we’ll delve into the SEO impact of the headings you use in your legal blog posts, and how you can maximize it on your site.